Fever is described as a symptom of many diseases in Modern medicines.

 - Irrelevant speech, feeling of katu rasa, giddiness, burning sensation,

-- Yellowish discoloration of stool, urine & eyes.
+- Yellowish discolouration of stool, urine & eyes.

-- Feeling as if body is covered with wet cloth, mild temperature, laziness.
+- Feeling as if the body is covered with a wet cloth, mild temperature, laziness.

 - Stiffness of joints